Batala Municipal Corporation

-The Batala Municipal Corporation is a nagar nigam (municipal corporation) which administers the city of Batala, Punjab.
+The Batala Municipal Corporation is a municipal corporation which administers the city of Batala, Punjab.
 It has 50 members elected with a first-past-the-post voting system and 1 ex-officio member which is MLA for Batala.
 In 2019 Government of Punjab decided to upgrade it into Municipal Corporation, earlier it was a municipal council.

 Mayor

+Mayor of Batala

 The Mayor of Batala is the elected chief of the Municipal Corporation of Batala.
 The mayor is the first citizen of the city.
 The role is largely ceremonial as the real powers are vested in the Municipal Commissioner.
-The mayor plays a decorative role of representing and upholding the dignity of the city and a functional role in deliberating over the discussions in the Corporation.
-In 2019 after upgradation into corporation, municipal commissioner Balwinder Singh was given additional charge of Mayor of Batala.
-After 1st election Sukhdeep Singh Teja elected the first Mayor.
+The mayor plays a decorative role of representing and upholding the dignity of the city and a functional role in deliberating over the discussions in the corporation.
+First election were held in February 2021 and Congeess got majority in the house, Sukhdeep Singh Teja elected the first Mayor and completed 5 years term.
+On the completion of tenure of 1 corporation, elections were delayed because of Court’s involvement.
+Second election were held with delay of Two months after the expiry of First Corporation.
+Aam Aadmi Party won the elected and First time elected Councillor, Bhupinder Singh Bajwa elected Mayor.